Encompass Health Corp Annual Shareholders Meeting Transcript

 Leo I. Higdon - Encompass Health Corporation - Non-Executive Chairman of the Board

-So good morning, ladies and gentlemen, and welcome to the 2019 Annual Meeting of Stockholders of Encompass Health Corporation.
-I am Lee Higdon, Chairman of the Board of Directors, and I now call this meeting to order.
+Good morning, ladies and gentlemen.
+And let me add my welcome to the 2020 Annual Meeting of Stockholders of Encompass Health.
+I'm Lee Higdon, Chairman of the Board, and I now call this meeting to order.

-Before we proceed with the formal business of the meeting, I'd like to introduce the members of your Board of Directors.
-I will ask each of them to stand as I call their names.
-In addition to me, they are: John Chidsey, Don Correll, Yvonne Curl, Joan Herman, Leslye Katz, John Maupin, Nancy Schlichting, Ed Shaw and Mark Tarr.

-We will now proceed to the business of this meeting.
-As you entered the meeting room, you should have received an agenda for the meeting and the rules of conduct that will govern the meeting.
+Before we proceed to the formal business of the meeting, I'd like to thank all our stockholders and my fellow members of the Board of Directors for participating in this virtual meeting in order to accommodate social distancing demands during this COVID-19 crisis.
+We intended to hold an in-person meeting at our Corporate Office in Birmingham, as is our usual practice, but obviously, our concern for everyone's safety and well-being and the state and local shelter-in-place orders necessitated this virtual meeting format.

 Encompass Health Corp Annual Shareholders Meeting Transcript